Kalpa-Services/mmg-wp-plugin-docs/docs/faqs.md

 Ensure the plugin is activated and properly configured in the WordPress admin area.
 If it still doesn't appear, check for any conflicts with other plugins.

 ### Where can I get support if I have more questions?
-For additional support, please contact MMG Merchant Services or refer to our detailed documentation.
+For additional support, please contact [Kalpa Services](mailto:hello@kalpa.dev?subject=MMG%20Checkout%20Payment%20Plugin%20Support) or refer to our detailed documentation.